Visiting Forces Act 1952

 The Visiting Forces Act 1952 (15 & 16 Geo.
 6 & 1 Eliz.
 2. c.
-67) is an Act of the Parliament of the United Kingdom.
+67) is an act of the Parliament of the United Kingdom.

-Section 3 provides immunity against prosecution for certain offences in the courts of United Kingdom by members of visiting forces and, by virtue of the 1964 Act, international headquarters.
+Section 3 provides immunity against prosecution for certain offences in the courts of United Kingdom by members of visiting forces and, by virtue of the International Headquarters and Defence Organisations Act 1964, international headquarters.
 See offence against the person and offence against property for the meaning of those terms.

-The Act is extended by section 1(2) of, and the Schedule to the International Headquarters and Defence Organisations Act 1964.
+The act is extended by section 1(2) of, and the schedule to the International Headquarters and Defence Organisations Act 1964.

 Extent

-The Act applies specifically to the forces of the countries (mostly members of the Commonwealth of Nations) listed in s.1(1)(a) (as amended from time to time) and additionally to the forces of any other country authorised by an Order in Council.
+The act applies specifically to the forces of the countries (mostly members of the Commonwealth of Nations) listed in s.1(1)(a) (as amended from time to time) and additionally to the forces of any other country authorised by an Order in Council.

-The Act is in force throughout the United Kingdom.
+The act is in force throughout the United Kingdom.

+Subsequent developments

+Section 18 of the act was repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.